fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/balance-sheet.md

 <summary>Which method should I use?</summary>

 Learn more about the differences between [Cash vs Accrual accounting](../cash-vs-accrual) and how you can easily switch between them in Fiskl.

 </details>

-## Analyzing Your Balance Sheet Report
+## Analyzing your Balance Sheet Report

 To get the most out of your Balance Sheet report: